Medications That Can Increase the Risk of Dementia: Anticholinergics

 On top of that, blocking it with drugs makes it even harder for instructions to get delivered.

-If instructions aren’t getting delivered, the brain and body won’t be able to work normally.
+If instructions aren’t getting delivered, the brain and body won’t be able to work correctly.

 This causes dementia symptoms to worsen or even to start showing up in seniors without dementia.